 A poet and memoirist who turned the raw material of family life and public tragedy into works of piercing emotional clarity and cultural resonance.

-Blake Morrison operates in the intimate space where private memory and public consciousness collide.
-While an accomplished poet, literary editor, and critic, he is best known for excavating the complexities of family.
-His memoir 'And When Did You Last See Your Father?' became a modern classic, stripping away sentiment to examine filial love and rivalry with unsparing honesty.
-He then applied the same forensic, compassionate gaze to a national trauma in 'As If', a profound meditation on the murder of James Bulger.
-Morrison’s work is characterized by its moral seriousness and lyrical precision, whether he’s writing about his parents, the Yorkshire landscape, or adapting Ovid.
-He doesn’t provide easy answers but insists on the necessity of asking difficult questions, making him a essential chronicler of the human condition.
+Blake Morrison wrote 'And When Did You Last See Your Father?', a memoir that stripped away sentiment to examine filial love and rivalry with unsparing honesty.
+An accomplished poet, literary editor, and critic, he excavates the complexities of family.
+He then applied the same forensic, compassionate gaze to a national trauma in 'As If', a meditation on the murder of James Bulger.
+Morrison’s work carries moral seriousness and lyrical precision, whether he writes about his parents, the Yorkshire landscape, or adapting Ovid.
+He does not provide easy answers but insists on asking difficult questions.

 1946–1964